How to Get Rid of Chipmunks Humanely

 Place bird feeders at least 15 ft. from buildings so that spilled birdseed does not attract chipmunks towards your house.

-TIP: Use a type of birdseed that chipmunks aren't fond of - like thistle.
+TIP: Use a type of birdseed that chipmunks aren’t fond of, such as thistle.

 2Identify Areas of Damage